Scenarios

 Scenarios for question options

 In the above examples we created scenarios in the question_text.
-We can also create a Scenario for question_options, e.g., in a multiple choice, checkbox, linear scale or other question type that requires them:
+We can also create a Scenario for question_options, e.g., in a multiple choice, checkbox, linear scale or other question type that requires them.
+Note that we do not include the scenario. prefix when using sceanrios for question options.

 from edsl import QuestionMultipleChoice, Scenario